 How to Invest in Bitcoins in India

-I recently spoke to one such exchange owner who is running it in Delhi, and he shared with me the business is booming and with the recent surge in the Bitcoin price and media popularity lot of retail investor want to try their luck in this business.
+I recently spoke to one such exchange owner who is running it in Delhi, and he shared with me the business is booming and with the recent surge in the Bitcoin price and media popularity lot of retail investors want to try their luck in this business.

 How to Start an Online Bitcoin Account